GaloisInc/abide/README.md

 We could just write a DSL for defining and executing FSTs, but this separation allows us to verify the FST separately and and thereby to simplify bug-fixing and potential extensions.

+# Acknowledgements

+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001118C0029.